About The Gateway Arts District

-(1) There is the Prince George's Gateway Arts & Entertainment District, the tax-credit designation area by the State of Maryland;
+(1) There is the State recognized Gateway Arts & Entertainment (A&E) District, the tax-credit designation area by the State of Maryland;

-(2) There is a Prince George's County-designated development district overlay zone for land use and planning purposes that is much larger than the 286 acres that is the Arts & Entertainment District;
+(2) There is a Prince George's County-designated development district overlay zone for land use and planning purposes within the Sector Plan that is much larger than the 286 acres that is the State recognized A&E District;

 (3) There is the misconception due to the private development that capitalizes on the (Gateway) Arts District with their name "Arts District Hyattsville;"

 (4) And finally, there's the Gateway CDC, a non-profit serving the towns of North Brentwood, Brentwood, and Mount Rainier.
 The Hyattsville CDC serves the City of Hyattsville as well as its surrounding service area, including the Gateway Arts District.

 Thus, for instance, while many refer to the "Hyattsville end of the Arts District," referring to the Arts District Hyattsville private development; or call the Gateway CDC or the Gateway Arts Center "Gateway," none of these are the "Gateway Arts District."
 They are independent entities.

-Indeed, the Gateway Arts District refers to the Arts & Entertainment District, which runs along Route One (Baltimore Ave./Rhode Island Ave.) from Oglethorpe Street to Eastern Avenue, and features well-known anchors like the Arts District Hyattsville private development, the Prince George's African American Museum & Cultural Center, the Gateway Arts Center managed by Gateway CDC, and the Mount Rainier Artists' Lofts managed by Artspace.
-Each anchor belongs to a character area defined in the Arts District Sector Plan, a blueprint for development standards that build upon our shared vision.
+To recap, the Gateway Arts District refers to the Arts & Entertainment (A&E) District, which runs along Route One (Baltimore Ave./Rhode Island Ave.) from Oglethorpe Street to Eastern Avenue, and features well-known anchors like the Arts District Hyattsville private development, the Prince George's African American Museum & Cultural Center, the Gateway Arts Center managed by Gateway CDC, and the Mount Rainier Artists' Lofts managed by Artspace.
+Each anchor belongs to a character area defined in the County Gateway Arts District Sector Plan, a blueprint for development standards that build upon our shared vision.